How to Use Tasker to Block Spam Phone Calls From a Certain Area Code on Android

 true because I don’t need to screen outgoing calls.
 The second is that the

 %cs_number variable, which has the caller’s phone number as the value, has to

 start with my own number’s area code.
 So the pattern to match is like

 If a call meets all of these requirements, then the profile runs the task that I set up.
 The task has two actions.

 The first action is a notification that shows the phone number.
-Tasker lets me set custom categories for notifications, so I gave this one a "Blocked number" category.
-Then I used Android settings to make the category a silent notification (no sound or vibration) so that it doesn't actually distract me.
-I originally wanted a notiification just to help confirm that things were working as expected, but I realized later that I also get a great feeling of satisfaction every time I see the notification.
+Tasker lets me set custom categories for notifications, so I gave this one a “Blocked number” category.
+Then I used Android settings to make the category a silent notification (no sound or vibration) so that it doesn’t actually distract me.
+I originally wanted a notification just to help confirm that things were working as expected, but I realized later that I also get a great feeling of satisfaction every time I see the notification.

 The second action is the actual call blocking.
 The action “disallows” the call, which means that my phone won’t ring or vibrate.
 From the caller’s perspective, it’ll seem like an unanswered call.
 For now, I’m still allowing the caller to leave a voicemail, but in the future, I may prevent that as well by turning on the “reject” option, which will make it seem like I manually rejected the call.